MIDS-scaling-up/v2/week01/hw/Readme.md

 gsettings set org.gnome.Vino require-encryption false
 ```

-* If you want a bigger screen, change the resolution:
+* The default resolution is 1920x1080.
+If you still want to change it (optional):
 ```
 sudo xrandr --fb 1600x900
 ```
 * Reboot your Jetson
 * Then, launch your client, type in the IP address of your jetson and port 5900.
-You should now be able to connect!
+You should now be able to connect without entering a password.
+However, should you reboot your Jetson, you will need to use the attached mouse and keyboard and actually log into it so that the vino-server starts up.
+Only then will you be able to connect to it remotely again.
+* We noticed that with Jetpack 4.2.1, when connecting via Remmina, the initial resolution is too low.
+You can change it by clicking the Preferences gear icon to the left of the screen, like this.
+Set it to "best"
 # To turn in
 Please send a message on the class portal homework submission page indicating that you were able to set up your Jetson